-Tradruk Temple, also known as Changzhug Monastery, lies to the south of Tsedang and was founded in the 7th century during the reign of Songtsen Gampo, while south of there is the location of Tibet’s first building.
+Tradruk Temple, also known as Changzhug Monastery, lay to the south of Tsedang and was founded in the 7th century during the reign of Songtsen Gampo, while south of there is the location of Tibet’s first building.
 Known as Yungbulakang Palace, legend tells how it was built as a palace for the first king of Tibet, Nyatri Tsenpo.
 The restored palace stands on a hill on the bank of the Yarlung River and overlooks the valley as if protecting it.

 The best way to get to Tsedang from Lhasa is to drive, as the capital of Shannan is only around 100 kilometers from the Tibetan capital.
 The first section of road follows the Airport High Express and then turns east along the S101 National Highway, both of which are fast roads in good condition.
 The total trip should take no more than two hours by car, although by bus it is often more like 3-4 hours, with stops.